WeAllCount (PIT)

 The #WeAllCount Point-in-Time Count (PITC) is a federally mandated requirement designated by the Department of Housing and Urban Development (HUD) to be conducted every two years.
 San Diego has historically chosen to conduct a homeless count on an annual basis.
 By doing so, we can continue to strive to make homelessness rare, brief, and non-recurring.

-As we continue to expand services provided in the San Diego Region, we will continue to increase the need for additional deployment sites for our Annual #WeAllCount.
-For 2023 volunteers will have the opportunity to support us by volunteering at 1 of 36 sites across the San Diego Region.
+As we continue to expand services provided in the San Diego Region, we will continue to increase the need for additional volunteer sites for our annual #WeAllCount.
+For 2024, volunteers will have the opportunity to support the CoC by volunteering at 1 of 43 sites across the San Diego Region via our Volunteer Portal.
+Note: Collaborating with partners is essential for a successful count.
+1 additional partnership site will support the 2024 #WeAllCount and will leverage volunteers outside the volunteer portal.

 Each year to conduct the #WeAllCount it takes: